 Fukushima.
 A journey of hope.

-After continuous collaboration with schools in Fukushima,and several joint concerts for the local communities, in March 2014 Keys of Change established the Fukushima Youth Sinfonietta, an orchestra made of young musicians from Fukushim and in April 2014 the had their London debut at the Southbank Centre.
-In August 2015 they performed at Tokyo Opera City, for an audience which included Her Majesty Empress Michiko, and in April 2016 they will make their US debut at Boston Symphony Hall.
+After continuous collaboration with schools in Fukushima, and several joint concerts for the local communities, in March 2014 Keys of Change established the Fukushima Youth Sinfonietta, an orchestra made up of young musicians from Fukushima and in April 2014 they had their London debut at the Southbank Centre.
+In August 2015 they performed at Tokyo Opera City, for an audience which included Her Majesty Empress Michiko, and in April 2016 they made their US debut at Boston Symphony Hall.